 I looked horrible with sores on my face and my clothes were just falling off of me.
 I was also abusive, mean, and hateful.
-I had damaged my liver.
+I had damaged my liver and had contracted hepatitis because of sharing needles.

 When I was released I was not allowed to do anything or see anybody.
 I lost all my friends.
 But over time, it turned out that I feel so much better.
 I've gained all my health back and I even enrolled to complete my high school.
 My family took me back home and now I'm trying to rebuild my life with them."